kasskianpoor/ExpenseShare/README.md

         cd split_function
         ```
 7. **Check Azure Function Core Tools:**

-    - Ensure you have Angular CLI installed in your system by running the following command:
+    - Ensure you have Azure Function Core Tools installed in your system by running the following command:
         ```shell
         func --version
+        ```
+    - If you do not have the Azure Function Core Tools installed first install it.
+More information can be found [here](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=linux%2Cisolated-process%2Cnode-v4%2Cpython-v2%2Chttp-trigger%2Ccontainer-apps&pivots=programming-language-python).

+    - After you made sure you have the Azure Function Core Tools, run the following command:
+        ```shell
+        func start
         ```

 These instructions will help you set up and run the ExpenseShare application with ease.
 Enjoy managing collective expenditures effortlessly!